 Next, we headed to the fermentation room and sampled wine directly from the tanks.
 If you’ve never done this before, it’s quite the experience.
 It’s wonderful to taste the wine during its early stages and compare it to the finished product.

-Afterward, we headed to the cozy cellar where we enjoyed a bottle of 2014 Putalj (Zinfandel) wine with fresh bread, Anton’s homemade olive oil, local cheeses, and Dalmatian prosciutto.
+Afterward, we headed to the cozy cellar where we enjoyed a bottle of 2014 Putalj Zinfandel.
+It was accompanied by fresh bread, Anton’s homemade olive oil, local cheeses, and Dalmatian prosciutto.
 Putalj refers to the name of a small church on the slopes of the mountain directly behind his vineyard.

-If you are visiting the Split area and are hoping to have an authentic wine experience, we highly recommend contacting the Kovač family.
-In an elusive wine region that is quite hard to explore, they literally welcome you to their own cellar door!
-We invite you to check out our highlight reel below showcasing our amazing experience.
+If you are visiting the Split area and are hoping to have an authentic wine experience, we highly recommend booking a tour at Putalj Winery.
+In an elusive wine region that is quite hard to explore, they literally welcome you to their cellar door!